 5. Don’t go cheap on primer or paint

 Another mistake amateur painters make is going cheap on primer and paint.
 Yes, it can be expensive depending on what you choose.
-But the better primers and paints make sure that fewer coats are required, and the paint will hold up to regular wear and tear much better.
+But better primers and paints make sure that fewer coats are required, and the paint will hold up to regular wear and tear much better.
 There’s nothing worse than painting your house only to have it look warn months later.

 The last thing anyone wants is to paint a room or hallway only for every ding and dent to show bright as day.
 Eggshell gloss is generally recommended because it not only provides a great look but is excellent for high-traffic areas.
-Quality paint will typically run about $40-$55 per gallon, though they can be much more expensive.
+Quality paint will typically run about $40-$55 per gallon, though it can be much more expensive.

 6. Choosing the right roller

 A huge mistake that people make when painting with a roller is overloading it.
 That means spraying and fuzz, all of which contributes to an uneven painting effort.
 The longer the nap of a roller, the more texture it will create.